 Just for Today: I will improve my mind.
 I will read something that requires effort, thought, and concentration.
 I will read something by the wonderful Dr. Claire Weeks.
-Or I will commit to learning how to do the 21-7 Technique from Panic Away.
-As I read about these things, I will learn more about myself.
+Or I will commit to studying and applying the 60 Second Panic Solution to my situation.
+As I study these things, I will learn more about myself.

 Just for Today: I will make a conscious effort to be more agreeable.
 I will be kind and courteous to those who cross my path.
 I will not gossip about others.
 I will look as well as I can, remember to smile, keep my voice low, be courteous, criticize not one bit.
 I won’t find fault with anything, nor try to improve or regulate anybody but myself.

 Just for Today: I will have a program for my anxiety recovery.
 I may not follow it exactly but I will have it.
 I will save myself from two pests: hurry and indecision.

 Just for Today: I will have a quiet half hour all by myself and relax.
 During this half hour, sometime, I will try to get a better perspective on my life.

 Just for Today: I will be unafraid.
 Especially I will not be afraid to enjoy what is beautiful, and to believe that as I give to the world, so the world will give to me.